jrlmx/repl-games/README.md

 ## Cloning the project

 Make sure you have git installed on your machine.

-Then to clone the project, run the following command(s):
+You can clone the project by running the following command(s) in your terminal:

 ```bash
 git clone github.com/jrlmx/repl-games